rocketeers-app/rocketeers/content/articles/nginx-try-files.md

 try_files index1.html index2.php
 ```

-If `index1.html` exists, it is served by Nginx.
+If `index1.html` exists, it is served by nginx.
 If it does not exist, it will serve using the second file `index2.php`.

 ## How to use `try_files` for static or cached content

 As you already saw in the previous example, it is easy to put a static file in front of a dynamic file.
 But the only problem here is that in this case always `index.html` will be served.

-You can solve this by making the first entry dynamic using variables in Nginx.
+You can solve this by making the first entry dynamic using variables in nginx.
 Requests have multiple variables that are dynamic based on the specific request the web server is receiving.

 Some of these are: